xwax/xwax.github.io/docs/list_of_soundcards.md

 If you have tried other soundcards with xwax please add your findings here or report it to mailing list.

-You can find ALSA device names by entering ''cat /proc/asound/cards'' or ''aplay -l'' into the terminal.
+You can find ALSA device names by entering `cat /proc/asound/cards` or `aplay -l` into the terminal.
 ## USB Soundcards